 What is Social Media Marketing?

 So, how does it work?
 Social media marketing relies heavily on interconnectivity.
-Unlike the traditional way of advertising wherein ads are limited on one channel, social media allows for shareable content.
+Unlike the traditional way of advertising wherein ads are limited to one channel, social media allows for shareable content.

 Whether you’re posting an image, a promotional video, or a blog; these are implicit endorsements that can be passed around.
 And they are passed around by an individual to their friends and family which makes them trustworthy endorsers.